Exploring the 2D world

 Opto-electronics on paper

-We demonstrate a new class of optoelectronic devices on a piece of printing paper using graphene as an electrically reconfigurable optical medium.
+We show a new class of optoelectronic devices on a piece of printing paper using graphene as an electrically reconfigurable optical medium.

-We demonrate active thermal surfaces capable of efficient real-time electrical-control of thermal emission over the full infrared (IR) spectrum without changing the temperature of the surface.
+We demonstrate active thermal surfaces capable of efficient real-time electrical-control of thermal emission over the full infrared (IR) spectrum without changing the temperature of the surface.

 The University of Manchester,